V-Sekai/manuals/decisions/20231230-spatiallabs-openvr.md

-# Proposed: Valid configuration of Spatiallabs and Openxr
+# Deprecated: Valid configuration of Spatiallabs and Openxr

 ## Metadata